kubernetes-sigs/lws/keps/238-controller-revision/README.md

 There are a few constraints that need to be taken into account in the design:
 - The label `templateHash` is not a reliable way to determine whether or not an LWS object has been updated, as seen in #281
 - The same LWS object can generate two different controllerRevision names
-	- For instance, everytime the LWS is queried, it will have different `lws.ResourceVersion`, causing two revisions to be named differently even if they have the same LWS object
+	- For instance, every time the LWS is queried, it will have different `lws.ResourceVersion`, causing two revisions to be named differently even if they have the same LWS object
 - Adding a new default pod label will trigger rolling update when updating from a different LWS controller version, so no new pod labels can be added.

 Taking those into account, we'll combine controller revisions and template hashes.
 Each controller revision will have a templateHash as a label, essentially creating a map of revisions with template hashes as keys.